WoltLab/docs.woltlab.com/docs/php/api/form_builder/form_fields.md

 ### `DevtoolsProjectInstructionsFormField`

-`DevtoolsProjectExcludedPackagesFormField` is a form field for setting the installation and update instructions of a devtools project.
+`DevtoolsProjectInstructionsFormField` is a form field for setting the installation and update instructions of a devtools project.

 ### `DevtoolsProjectOptionalPackagesFormField`

-`DevtoolsProjectExcludedPackagesFormField` is a form field for setting the optional packages of a devtools project.
+`DevtoolsProjectOptionalPackagesFormField` is a form field for setting the optional packages of a devtools project.

 ### `DevtoolsProjectRequiredPackagesFormField`

-`DevtoolsProjectExcludedPackagesFormField` is a form field for setting the required packages of a devtools project.
+`DevtoolsProjectRequiredPackagesFormField` is a form field for setting the required packages of a devtools project.